scaleway/terraform-provider-scaleway/docs/resources/instance_ip.md

 - `id` - The ID of the IP.
 - `address` - The IP address.
 - `reverse` - The reverse dns attached to this IP
+- `organization_id` - The ID of the organization the IP is associated with.

 ## Import